 |Vancouver Isl. archives:|

-If you're interested in registering for a January 2014 course, find out more by following this link to our special course description page.
+If you're interested in registering for a Summer 2014 course, find out more here.

 About the Department